centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 British Gas has a variety of images to enhance content on the website and help sell a story.
 This component enables image use on the website at the correct ratios while ensuring the page loads quickly (utilising lazy loading).

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->

+## ns-inputter

+The ns-inputter is a multi-purpose wrapper component that helps with the display of the following form control types:

+- Text (including tel, email, and number)
+- Radio buttons
+- Checkboxes
+- Select (drop-downs)
+- Textareas

+These types of inputs are used to help customers enter and select information.

+If you would like to use a password input then please see the ns-password component.